 |Project assistance||Support with operational and administrative tasks to reduce the workload of PMO, PO, PrgO||Dependent on assignment|

-Companies running multiple projects involving various departments having interdependencies often have several PMOs (see graphic).
+Companies with a multi-project environment involving various departments with interdependencies often have several PMOs (see graphic).
 Each project management office is responsible for the project management methodology and processes in their respective department.

 - A PMO is traditionally part of an R&D department.
 Its goal is to better manage the development projects.